hugochant/basic_API/README.md

 To check if everything is good run the `uvicorn app_folder.app_file:app --host 0.0.0.0` in your terminal.

-If the prévious step is good you can build your docker in local with the following command `docker build -t name_of_your_api .`.
+If the previous step is good you can build your docker in local with the following command `docker build -t name_of_your_api .`.

 To run it you have to run the command `docker run -p 8080:8000 name_of_your_api`.